QuentinLagree/Space/README.md

 # Space
-This web app as to create avatar with more fonctionnalites ago.
+This web app who chat with bot, DM system...